 Many storage units do indeed have climate control!
 Climate-controlled storage, also called temperature-controlled storage, is designed to keep the units’ temperature within a designated range.
 For those living in especially hot, cold, or volatile environments, having climate control in your unit is essential.
 It prevents overheating or enduring freezing temperatures, and most control falls within 55 degrees and 85 degrees Fahrenheit.
 Many personal items fare better in climate-controlled storage, plus some that even require it.

 Many storage companies will offer either dumpsters or some form of on-site garbage service.
 Companies should include both trash and recycling.
 Depending on your facility, you may share a particular dumpster with other specific tenants.
-Dumpster sharing helps control the quantity of waste and prevent people from overfilling the dumpster.
+Dumpster sharing helps control the quantity of waste and prevents people from overfilling the dumpster.
 You may be wondering if there’s a way to dispose of a large number of stored items, such as when you’re moving out of a storage unit.
 In these instances, it’s best to talk with your facility manager.
 Some facilities may be able to help, while others may recommend a professional junk removal service that they work with.
 In most cases, though, we’d advise not being the one to overfill an available dumpster!

 Lighting is dependent on the storage facility itself.
 While some facilities do have lighting within each unit, most do not.
 Lighting may only be in the hallways or outside the space.
 Like electrical units, this discourages the use of storage units for anything outside of their intended or legal purpose.
 If you’re looking to add some lighting to your unit for convenience, many tenants tend to opt for battery-powered lights.
 It can be notably challenging to organize a storage unit in the dark, especially in the back corners of a unit, so the use of a battery-powered light can be considerably helpful.